Where the Andes Meet the Amazon

 Christy lived in Bolivia for two years and three months when she was a Peace Corps Volunteer there in the late ‘90s and has decided to organize a yoga retreat adventure to this colorful country that she fell in love with, traveled fairly extensively and came to know quite well.

 Though landlocked, Bolivia is unmatched in its diversity of landscape—from the soaring peaks of the Andes and Altiplano (the most extensive high plateau on Earth outside Tibet) to the lush expanse of Amazon rainforest to the world's largest salt flat.
-And with at least 30 different indigenous, Bolivia has the highest percentage of indigenous people relative to its total population and is one of the most multi-cultural countries on the continent.
+And, having been at the center of Inca civilization with at least 30 different indigenous, Bolivia has the highest percentage of indigenous people relative to its total population and is one of the most multi-cultural countries on the continent.
 It’s no wonder that the deep spiritual connection to Pachamama (Mother Earth) remains very much alive throughout Bolivia.

 One of South America’s best-kept secrets, Bolivia is often overshadowed by its more touristy neighbors like Peru.
 But for those open to straying from the well-trodden path, Bolivia offers some of the most untouched and breathtaking landscapes and richest indigenous cultures in all of South America.

 There are so many incredible places to see in Bolivia that it’s difficult to narrow it down to just a few.
-But Christy has put together a 10-night itinerary that includes the places she most recommends from her personal experience and knowledge of the country and given the trip duration.
-For those interested in staying on longer, Christy will be happy to suggest additional places to visit.
+But Christy has put together a 10-night itinerary to the places she most recommends from her personal experience and knowledge of the country.
+For those interested in extending their stay, Christy will be happy to suggest additional destinations.

-APRIL 9-10 (Optional pre-retreat add-on): One-night stay at a boutique hotel in La Paz's Zona Sur with its vibrant expat population, proximity to the airport, lower elevation and warmer climate—a modern, safe, upscale neighborhood that's a good spot to land after a long flight and catch up on rest.
+APRIL 10-12: Two-night stay at a boutique hotel in La Paz's Zona Sur with its vibrant expat population, lower elevation and warmer climate—a modern, safe, upscale neighborhood that's a good spot to land after a long flight and catch up on rest.

 Mashaquipe Ecolodge - Madidi National Park

-APRIL 20-22 (Optional post-retreat add-on): There will be an optional two-night, post-retreat add-on in Coroico, a small, subtropical hilltop located about two hours from La Paz with breathtaking views of the jungle valleys below and a palpable sense of tranquility—a perfect place to chill for a couple days before heading home.
+APRIL 20-22 (Optional post-retreat add-on): There will be an optional two-night, post-retreat add-on to Coroico (5,003 ft).
+Coroico is a small, warm, subtropical, hilltop town located midway between the Andean Altiplano and the Amazon basin about two hours from La Paz, with breathtaking views of the jungle valleys below and a palpable sense of tranquility—a perfect place to chill for a couple days before heading home.
 It will be possible to travel to Coroico either on a mountain bike on the old road or in the comfort of a car on the new and modern, two-lane asphalt road with guard rails and drainage system that was built to divert traffic from the older, gravel road knick-named the "most dangerous road in the world" that has since become popular for mountain biking and adrenaline junkies (and which Christy traveled on by bus back in the day).

-The old road to Coroico, now popular for downhill mountain bikingOur boutique hotel accommodation in Coroico
+The old road to Coroico, now popular for downhill mountain bikingUMA Experience Lodge

 Included: Accommodations; all meals; daily yoga, meditation and other sessions with Christy; retreat transfers, excluding flights

-Not included: Flights, airport transfers, massage and spa treatments, laundry service, alcoholic beverages, gratuities, pre- and post-retreat add-ons
+Not included: Flights, airport transfers, massage and spa treatments, some excursions (mountain biking to Coroico), laundry service, alcoholic beverages, gratuities, pre- and post-retreat add-ons

 A non-refundable $1000 deposit will hold your space.
 Subsequent payments are also non-refundable unless we're able to fill the space.